Dr4zza/Terminal-Mafia-S/README.md

 Running the Game

 Start the Server (Host):
-One player must run the server script.
+One player must run the server executable.

-> python server.py
+> TerminalMafiaServer.exe

 The server will display a local IP address (e.g., 192.168.x.x).
 Share this IP with the other players.

 Connect to the Game (Clients):
-All players (including the host, in a separate terminal) must run the client script.
+All players (including the host, in a separate executable) must run the client script.

-> python client.py
+> TerminalMafiaClient.exe

 Enter your username and the host's IP address when prompted.